How much does a cruise cost?

 7 Night Cruise: $920 - $3,650 per person

 Yes, it’s a pretty big range.
-Odds are, most people will end up somewhere in the middle, between $1,500 and $2,000 per person.
+Odds are, most people will end up somewhere in between $1,500 and $2,000 per person.
 Now, it’s true that if you were to drink only water, explore ports on your own, and stick to the main dining room and buffets, you could easily knock a couple hundred dollars off the price.
 But to be perfectly honest, that doesn’t sound like much fun to us.